Permafrost/Tundra/README.md

   groups can be referred to with dollar-sign references, such as $1, and other special characters may need to be escaped.
   Defaults to false.
+* `$mode` is a choice of whether to replace all occurrences of the pattern, or just the first occurrence.
+If not specified, defaults to all occurrences.

 #### Outputs: